mdn/content/files/en-us/web/api/xpathresult/snapshotitem/index.md

 ### Parameters

 - `i`
-  - : A number.
-Index of the item.
+  - : A number, the index of the item.

 ### Return value